 advance in writing by a DSP case officer or Local Development Company (LDC)

 (see 'How to apply' below)

-- Getting Jobseeker's Allowance or Jobseeker's Benefit (with an underlying entitlement to Jobseeker's Allowance)* for at least 9 months or one of the qualifying payments listed below for at least 12 months
+- Getting one of the qualifying payments listed below for at least 9 months (234 days)

 - Blind Pension

 - Deserted Wife's Benefit/Allowance

 - Prisoner's Wife's Allowance